-A 12-volt outlet located under the dash overhang on the port side of the helm provides an easily accessible power supply for accessories such as cell phones and spotlights.
+There are two 12-volt outlets located on the starboard and port helm sides that provide easily accessible power supplies for accessories such as cell phones and spotlights.

 This outlet cannot be used with a cigarette lighter.

 BILGE PUMP/FLOAT SWITCH